bgord/knowledge/roadmap.md

 ## Tools 21

-- How to use PurgeCSS with TailwindCSS?
-[1](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css)
 - How to pass a visual selection to a bash command in VIM?
 - What are scoped packages?
 - How to disallow navigating back in the page after logout.
 [1](https://www.youtube.com/watch?v=IZTUyVEVa90)